-5. Land.
+Land

 SCA groups (except institutional branches) and hamlets are geographically based.
-In Australia, their territory is defined by post codes.
-In New Zealand, it is typically defined by telephone area codes and, in some cases, provincial boundaries.
+In bopth Australia and New Zealand, their territory is defined by post codes.
 The postcodes must form one contiguous area.
 Postcodes may not be split between groups.
 Try to find an area that makes sense on a map and is easy to describe.

 The area should be large enough to sustain a reasonable group.
 If in doubt, for a shire or canton try to encompass an area with a population of approximately 200,000 - most local government organisations publish this sort of data on their websites or it can be gained from a simple phone call.

 If you are establishing a hamlet that you hope will grow to be a shire or canton, the target is the same.
 If you are just establishing the hamlet so that you will have an SCA name for the mundane town you live in, it will be smaller.